ringtail-software/CodingExercise/RocchioInvestmentPerformanceWebAPISetup.md

    - https://localhost:5001/users/{userId}/investments
    - https://localhost:5001/users/{userId}/investments/{investmentId}
 - **Using Postman:** The preferred method of testing is to use Postman.
 A Postman collection file has been included in the `\ApiTesting` directory.
 You can import that collection into  Postman to get six requests to the API (2 for InvestmentsController, 2 for UsersController as Admin, 2 for UsersController as Non-Admin).
 - **Not Using Postman:** Two test users have been generated in the Auth0 tenant for this API with long-lived access tokens that would only be used for development testing purposes.
 Users are authorized using OAuth 2.0 using a generated JWT as a Bearer token.
 Add the following Bearer tokens in the Authorization request header.
-One token is valid for an Admin user in the system (can be used to request endpoints on the UsersController), and the other token is valid for a non-Admin user:
+One token is valid for an Admin user in the system (can be used to request endpoints on the UsersController), and the other token is valid for a non-Admin user (expect a 403 when making requests to endpoints on the UsersController):
    - _Admin User Token_
    `eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCIsImtpZCI6IndkZk9nZ3J6T3BaZkJCN1hMRzNScCJ9.eyJpc3MiOiJodHRwczovL2Rldi1xOHR0NC0yNC51cy5hdXRoMC5jb20vIiwic3ViIjoiTFV3eVN3MkRHbnQ4VElqZnloSnE1YlFhbGVMT2g2U0tAY2xpZW50cyIsImF1ZCI6Imh0dHA6Ly9udWl4L2FwaSIsImlhdCI6MTYyMTA5MTI5MCwiZXhwIjoxNjIzNjgzMjkwLCJhenAiOiJMVXd5U3cyREdudDhUSWpmeWhKcTViUWFsZUxPaDZTSyIsInNjb3BlIjoiYWRtaW4iLCJndHkiOiJjbGllbnQtY3JlZGVudGlhbHMiLCJwZXJtaXNzaW9ucyI6WyJhZG1pbiJdfQ.QHV8leLImkw-msBpJh_VlBlLbtLdwRRYMlm15lukKH9voijL_dp6MORfP2ETuOBOi39gysDKzmh20fHcRslBbe0rmwNKL5sb0STgWSmywdkUX0do6cBLOMAuOpdqSV_A41icJ-e73XsAHuGSe4J9tplxZ0xkbRvZpMofZQAbkiTvFLhe1SxgOFIyLtef4bXiSeJI6Gg9dKZOjojVa0-LOoYoC8ixLCayMmsiDxCTyFimojkkRFaOyZy6uu4UtkSvnTg5j9bmcbCEeOGc4LWHvEaEl3AO4s7oslC3BYAPmIV-iFKrDmu5XC-dE2x3TuemzfABT8fryc9oex66uLNKtA`